Sylius/Sylius/docs/book/products/catalog_promotions.rst

     To enable asynchronous Catalog Promotion, remember about running messenger consumer in a separate process, use the command: ``php bin/console messenger:consume main``
     For more information check official `Symfony docs <https://symfony.com/doc/current/messenger.html#consuming-messages-running-the-worker>`_

+    Be aware that loading Catalog Promotion without enabled consumer, will change promotion's state to `active` but products will not be discounted.

 How the Catalog Promotions are applied?
 ---------------------------------------